Hollywood Casino in Joliet touts new entertainment vision with family focus

 The new Hollywood Casino, announced in late 2022, is the only major retail project announced for the 300-plus acre site.

-Kronland emphasized that the project scheduled for completion by the end of this year is not a gambling-only place for potential visitors.
+Kronland emphasized that the project, scheduled for completion by the end of this year, is not a gambling-only destination for visitors.

 “We want people to know we’re not just gambling,” she said.
 “We want to be a destination that anybody can enjoy.
 Believe it or not, we have a lot of family focus.”